Civilians & Mentors

 Meet Brandy Scheer

-Some of you may wonder as a civilian, what role you could play in serving our Veterans.
+Some of you may wonder as a civilian what role you could play in serving our veterans.
 How would you go about it?
 Would it be accepted?
 Would your support be welcomed?.
-All you have to do is have a brief conversation with Brandy Scheer to realize the importance of civilian support.
-Her heart and her passion for serving our Veterans is as good as it gets.
+All you need to do is have a brief conversation with Brandy Scheer to realize the importance of civilian support.
+Her heart and her passion for serving our veterans is as good as it gets.
 There was no doubt who the Operation Civilian Support Person of the Year would be for 2017 - meet Brandy Scheer.